Adenocarcinoma of the cervix

 Tumour stage (pT) for adenocarcinoma of the cervix

-The pathologic tumour stage for adenocarcinoma of the cervix is based on the size of the depth and horizontal spread of invasion and the extension of tumour into surrounding organs or tissue.
+The pathologic tumour stage for adenocarcinoma of the cervix is based on three factors: the amount of stromal invasion, the size of the tumour, and the extension of the tumour into surrounding organs or tissues.

 • T1a – Tumours in this category were found only after the tissue was examined under the microscope.
 These tumours also have a depth of invasion that is 5 millimetres or less AND and a horizontal spread that is 7 millimetres or less.